Gethe/wow-ui-source/Patchnotes.markdown

       * Wild Mushroom: Detonate can now also trigger Earth and Moon, in addition to Starfire and Wrath.

+    * Feral

+      * Bear damage abilities were scaling too fast with higher gear levels compared to other tanks, so the following balance changes have been made.
+All the numbers cited are for level 85 characters; numbers will be lower for lower-level characters.

+        * Faerie Fire (Feral) base damage has been raised to 2950, up from
+679. Attack power scaling has been decreased to 10.8%, down from 15%.

+        * Maul base damage has been raised to 35, up from 8.
+Attack power scaling has been decreased to 19%, down from 26.4%.

+        * Pulverize weapon damage percent has been decreased to 60%, down from 80%.
+Damage per Lacerate application has been increased to 1623, up from 361.

+        * Mangle (Bear) weapon damage percent has been decreased to 190%, down from 260%.
+Bonus damage has been increased to 3306, down from 754.

+        * Swipe base damage has been increased to 929, up from 215.
+Attack power scaling has been decreased to 12.3%, down from 17.1%.

+        * Thrash initial base damage has been increased to 1464, up from 339.
+Initial damage attack power scaling has been decreased to 13.8%, down from 19.2%.
+Periodic base damage has been increased to 816, up from 189.
+Periodic damage attack power scaling has been decreased to 2.35%, down from 3.26%.

+        * Lacerate initial base damage has been increased to 3608, up from 2089.
+Initial damage attack power scaling has been decreased to 5.52%, down from 7.66%.
+Periodic base damage has been increased to 69, up from 16.
+Periodic damage attack power scaling has been decreased to 0.369%, down from 0.512%.

+      * Natural Reaction damage reduction has been increased to 9/18%, up from 6/12%.

     * Restoration

       * Symbiosis (Mastery) has been removed and replaced with Harmony.